graceyin1218/UnifyID-challenge/README.md

 The wav file was created using Java's random number generator (I used up my random.org quote for BitMap).
 I wrote a method detailing how I would use random.org to generate the wav file though. :)

+(sidenote: for some reason, the wav file won't play for me through Github... it plays locally though...)